Current Specification Effective Date: April 16, 2015

 What else should I look for when buying a high-efficiency gas storage water heater?

-ENERGY STAR qualified gas storage water heaters are currently available from contractors and retailers.
+ENERGY STAR certified gas storage water heaters are currently available from contractors and retailers.
 If need to replace your gas water heater soon, consider these suggestions:

 - Plan ahead if you can.
 To make your life easier, plan ahead for your next water heater replacement and you will have time to research and select the best technology for your situation before it's an emergency.
 Your installer may need time to order the proper model, and it may take longer to install than a standard water heater.